-- Communication from the authorities: - Communication from the complainant (October 2019) - Communication to the authorities: Letter addressed to the President of the IPU Group (September 2019) - Communication to the complainant (October 2019)
+- Communication from the authorities: - Communication from the complainant: October 2019 - Communication to the authorities: Letter addressed to the President of the IPU Group (September 2019) - Communication to the complainant: October 2019 protect his right to life, as well as his and his family's physical integrity.
+According to the complainant, the IACHR's decision was not implemented.